eduvpn/documentation/SERVER_DISCOVERY.md

 4. Pick one that is deemed best, e.g. `en-US` or `en`, but note that not all languages are always available!

+### Search

+When searching for organizations (and servers) the device locale should not be used to restrict searches to that particular locale, but search in all locales.

 ## Country Code

 The "Secure Internet" servers from `server_list.json` have a `country_code`